dennydennie/dennydennie/README.md

 - 👋 Hi, I’m @dennydennie
 - 👀 I’m interested in TypeScript with NestJs, React with NextJs, Redux, Jest, Chai and Mocha , GitHub Actions and Database Migrations,
+- 👀 Flutter Enthusiat
+- 👀 Backend Engineer
-- 🌱 I’m currently DevOps Engineering.
+- 🌱 I’m currently learning DevOps Engineering.
 - 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me +263 776 678 078